bguiz/d3-tutorials/murray/notes.md

 	- `clamp(true)` to ensure that output values which are outside the specified range are clamped to the min or max values
 - types of scales
 	- indentity, sqrt, pow, log, quantize, quantile, ordinal

+## axes

+- d3 axes are also functions, when called they generate the visual elements for an axis
+	- lines, labels, ticks
+	- they are specific to SVG
+	- they are quantitative - not ordinal
+- `call()` takes a selection and hands it off to any function